Hernández sharp as Royals blank Orioles 6-0

+BALTIMORE (AP) — Carlos Hernández delivered another impressive start for Kansas City — and this time the Royals closed out the game without incident.

-BALTIMORE (AP) — Carlos Hernández pitched six impressive innings, and Nicky Lopez and Hunter Dozier homered as the Kansas City Royals beat the Baltimore Orioles 6-0 on Thursday night.
+Hernández allowed three hits in six innings, and Nicky Lopez and Hunter Dozier homered as the Royals beat the Baltimore Orioles 6-0 on Thursday night.
+The previous night, Kansas City allowed nine runs in the eighth inning, wasting a fine start by Mike Minor and losing to the Orioles 9-8.

-Hernández (6-1) allowed three hits, walked three and struck out one.
-Then Kansas City’s bullpen threw three scoreless frames — a night after the Royals allowed nine runs in the eighth inning and lost 9-8.
+Hernández (6-1) walked three and struck out one.
+He has allowed three earned runs in 24 2/3 innings over his past four appearances.
+Since July 29, he is 5-0 with a 1.68 ERA.

+“Attack the hitter, attack the zone — the strike zone,” Hernández said.
+“My mentality is positive right now.”

 Baltimore’s John Means (5-7) allowed two runs and five hits in seven-plus innings.